peymanME/Tools/Java/Java Core/README.md

 ```
 Other usage:
 4. When an anonymous inner class is defined within the body of a method, all variables declared final in the scope of that method are accessible from within the inner class

+## HashMap VS. Hashtable

+1. A Hashtable is synchronized and does not allow null keys or values.
+2. One of HashMap's subclasses is LinkedHashMap
+3. HashMap can be synchronized by Collections.synchronizeMap(hashMap)

+## finally

+Always not execute in a scenario such as an invocation of a “System.exit()” function, an infinite loop, or system crash, etc.

+## reflection

+Reflection is used to describe code that is able to inspect other code in the same system.